 We were married on Saturday, October 26, 2002.
-How can this have been fourteen years ago?
+How can this have been fifteen years ago?
 Here’s a transcript of my wedding speech.

 When we decided to get married a little over a year ago I thought this will be a really big day, and I need to seek lots of advice on how to make it work well.
 You need undertake lots of decisions to make it work well.

 So, who can I talk to?
 Who can help me out here?
 So, I decided to go to my old home town, Kapunda.
 Anyone here from Kapunda? (various members interjecting) I talked to a few people from Kapunda and as you can plainly tell, they were absolutely useless to me.
 They had nothing sensible to offer whatsoever.

 So, then I thought my second home is probably the West Coast so I thought I’d talk to a few people about the big day, the really important day.
 And they were even less use than the Kapunda people.

 It hit me like a flash one afternoon.
 Who’s the most important person who can give me some advice?
 So, I wandered up to the Barossa, to the Valley one afternoon and sat down with Dad.

 We were sitting around the kitchen table having a Sparkling Ale.
 One of two, you’re only allowed two per session in the Randall house.
 Each carton’s got to last at least twelve drinking sessions.
 So, we’re sitting around the kitchen table talking about the big day and I’m seeking advice.
 And Dad’s lovingly grasping his frosty ale, and I said, “Dad, what do you reckon?
 Help me out with this big day.
 What do you suggest on this day of days?”

 And Dad said, “I know it means a lot to you.
 It’s a crucial day, we want you to be happy.
 My advice is to wack all your money on Sunline in the Cox Plate.”

 I’d like to thank our ushers Jill and Barry, and Robyn and Mark for their terrific work earlier.